Skip to main content

 Now you’re ready to assemble

-After you’ve gathered all of your ingredients, the next step is to assemble your Mason herb garden.
+After you’ve gathered all of your materials, the next step is to assemble your Mason herb garden.
 It shouldn’t take too long, which is why this is the perfect weekend project!
-Your first step is to fill the bottom one or two inches of your jar with rocks or pebbles for drainage.
+Your first step is to fill the bottom 1 or 2 inches of your jar with rocks or pebbles for drainage.
 If you’ve managed to drill a hole in your container, you can skip this step.
 If not, the gravel will prevent your roots from getting oversaturated with water and dying from root rot.
+If possible, you could also try to insert a clear cup with holes into your jar.

 Next, add your potting mix to your jar, filling it to roughly three-quarters of the way full.
 You won’t want to pack your soil too densely since this can make it more difficult for your plant to receive the proper water and nutrients it needs to thrive.
 In this step, you can mix in compost or fertilizer.
 However, you can also use water-soluble organic fertilizer when you water your plant in the jar.